Mitsuma/Blender2.8-RenderButton/README.md

 # Blender2.8-RenderButton
-Adds a simple Render and Animation Button for Blender 2.80
+Adds a simple Render and Animation Button as well as Display Settings for Blender 2.80.
 Should work with any Blender 2.80 beta version.
 Only tested on Windows10 64bit.